RPG-Paper-Maker/Documentation/docs/index.md

 If you want to support us financially for the free model, check out our [Patreon](https://www.patreon.com/rpgpapermaker/overview)!

-**The commercial license is not released yet.
-This is comming out soon.**

 ## Community and support

 If you are experiencing any issue on RPG Paper Maker, feel free to ask for some help in the [website forums](http://rpg-paper-maker.com/index.php/forum).
 You can also share your creations and propose your wanted [next features](https://feathub.com/RPG-Paper-Maker/RPG-Paper-Maker).